Jessicavazm/Terminalapp_JessicaVaz/README.md

 Steps to run the application

 ```
+ Go to the source file "JessicaVazMartins_T1A3/src" and then run by writing "./run.sh" in the terminal.
+It should run the application in the terminal.
+ Dependencies are automatically installed.

 ```
 In all menu options you can press 'exit' escape function and go back to main menu.